learnbyexample/cli-computing/cli_computing.md

 ## Parameter Expansion

-Bash provides several useful ways to extract and modify contents of parameters and variables (including arrays).
+Bash provides several useful ways to extract and modify the contents of parameters and variables (including arrays).
 Some of these features will be discussed in this section.

 *1)* Substring extraction using `${parameter:offset}` syntax to get all characters from the given index: